Chapter 9 - Greetings

 “Just your friendly neighborhood Chrysallaman,” Alex replied with a grin.

-When Batress stared back at him with a puzzled look on his face, Alex asked, “What’s the matter, haven’t you ever heard of a Superhero?”
+When Batress stared with a puzzled look on his face, Alex asked, “What’s the matter, haven’t you ever heard of a Superhero?”

 At that moment, a white beam filled with sparkles and swirls cut a man-sized circular hole in the Armorium door of the Throne Room.
 As the huge slab fell to the black stone floor with a bell-like clang, four Human animals rushed into the room, small black pistols in their hands.
 The Royal Guards forming the circle around Batress and Alex turned at the noise, and their cutter rays stabbed at the Humans.
 The deadly silver beams never reached their targets as bubbles of protection appeared and shielded their targets.